keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 <img width="1095" alt="Screen Shot 2023-03-04 at 6 13 39 PM" src="https://user-images.githubusercontent.com/111642763/222932863-70c7cdf6-0b98-4258-8539-fb0dc4810d5b.png">

 ## Methods
 Analysis of home prices in Kings County begins with a baseline regression model.
 Using the correlation function, an initial predictor is selected.
-In this case, a baseline regression model is run to show the relationship between home prices ('price') and living area ('sqft_living').
+In this case, a baseline regression model is run to show the relationship between home prices ("price") and living area ("sqft_living").
 Data cleaning and centering takes place at this stage.
 After the parameters from the baseline results are evaluated, another numerical predictor is added to create a second model.
 After two models with only numerical predictors have been run, a third and fourth model containing categorical variables is created to improve the analysis.
 Throughout the creation of the four models, different variables were tested to determine which ones were statistically significant.
 The final model builds on the fourth regression (a combination of numerical and categorical predictors) by including interaction terms.
 The variables in the fourth model are tested for interaction effects, and statistically significant terms are incorporated to construct the fifth and final model.

 ## Results